rstudio/rstudio-conf-2022-program/lightning-talks/let-mobile-shine-leveraging-css.md

 talk_id: 22035
 talk_slug: let-mobile-shine-leveraging-css
 talk_type: lightning
+talk_tags: [design, html/css/js, shiny]
 session_slug: lightning-talks
-block: 4-4-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Let your mobile shine - Leveraging CSS concepts to make shiny apps mobile responsive.
+talk_title: "Let your mobile shine - Leveraging CSS concepts to make shiny apps mobile responsive."
 # A short version of the title, suitable for small displays
 talk_title_short: Let your mobile shine - Leveraging CSS concepts to make shiny apps mobile responsive.
 # A link to your talk's materials, when ready